aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/set-output-image-resolution/_index.md

 The example sets the resolution to **120 dpi**.
 Feel free to increase this value—e.g., `300` for print‑quality images—to **increase onenote image resolution** as needed.

-### Step 3: Save the Document with Modified Resolution
+### Step 3: save the document with modified resolution

 Finally, save the document using the configured options: